-2. (8) How to make restitution to the dead.
+2. (8) How to make restitution when the victim is dead.

-a.
-The restitution for the wrong must go to the LORD: If there is not a surviving kinsman to make restitution to, then the restitution payment must go to the LORD.
+b.
+The restitution for the wrong must go to the Lord: If a surviving relative could not be found to receive the restitution, then the restitution payment must go to the Lord.
 The payment of restitution was just as important – if not more important – for the guilty one paying it as it was for the victim receiving it.

 3. (9-10) The right of every Israelite to partake of the offerings he brought.

 a.
-Every offering of all the holy things of the children of Israel, which they bring to the priest, shall be his: Certain offerings (such as the peace offering of Leviticus 3) were intended to have a portion of the offering (like a good piece of meat) returned, so they and their family could have a fellowship meal with the LORD.
+Every offering of all the holy things of the children of Israel, which they bring to the priest, shall be his: Certain offerings (such as the peace offering of Leviticus 3) were intended to have a portion of the offering (like a good piece of meat) returned to the one who brought the offering.
+The one who brought the offering and their family could have a fellowship meal before the Lord.

 b.
-And every man’s holy things shall be his: This command reminds of the absolute right the offerer had to share in such offerings; it is essentially a way to preserve an open door for fellowship with the LORD – the priest couldn’t take the offerer’s portion away, a king couldn’t tax it away.
+And every man’s holy things shall be his: This command reminds of the absolute right the one who brought the offering had to share in such offerings.
+This was a way to preserve the opportunity for everyone in Israel to have a holy fellowship meal before the Lord.
+The priest couldn’t take the portion to himself and a king couldn’t tax it away.

 i.
-In the midst of this chapter on the separation from sin, God therefore reminds Israel of the purpose of this separation – fellowship with God.
+In the midst of this chapter on the separation from sin, God therefore reminded Israel of the purpose of this separation: fellowship with God.
 This, ultimately, is the reason to pursue purity: Blessed are the pure in heart, for they shall see God (Matthew 5:8).

 i.
 “This law was given partly to deter wives from adulterous practices, and partly to secure wives against the rage of their hard-hearted husbands, who otherwise might upon mere suspicions destroy them, or at least put them away.”
 (Poole)

 b.
-If the spirit of jealousy comes upon him and he becomes jealous of his wife: Sometimes jealousy in a marriage is revealed to be completely justified; other times it is found to be completely false.
-Either way, God knows it means something must be dealt with, and here He gives Israel a way to do it.
+If the spirit of jealousy comes upon him and he becomes jealous of his wife: Sometimes jealousy in a marriage is revealed to be justified; other times it is found to be false.
+Either way, God gave Israel a way to dealt with this spirit of jealousy.

 2. (15) The offering to resolve a spirit of jealousy.